kboubakri/particle_filter/README.md

 distinction between all the landmarks and we do not have to find which landmark correspond to which when we do our computation (which would be the case with a real sensor)

+- **the resampling** :
+Now that all the particules have been weighted, it is time to decide which ones are consistents and close of the robot and which ones have to be forgotten.
+To keep the same number of particules during all the simulation, we will have to keep the existing particules that were a good fit for the model and represent them several time in the list of particules to delete the inconsistent'ones.
+But how do to choose which to keep and which to forget ?
+Several methods exist to resample based on the likelihood of particules and I chose to use the stratified resampling.
+The aim of this resampling is to choose particules uniformly among the particules'repartition.
+To do so, the cumulative sum, i.e. a sequence composed of the cumulated particules' weights, is divided in as many parts as they are particules.
+Once it is done, a particule will be randomly chosen among each sub division.
+For this reason, the particules will be sufficiently appart and therefore will cover a larger area around the robot's position.
+It also ensure that higher weights are resampled more than once which helps getting closer to the actual position of the robot.

 ## Comments and todo